-Conceptual and legal precursors of affirmative action legislation can be found in two seminal court cases during the 1950s.
-The famous 1954 case, Brown v.
-Board of Education, the Court ruled that state statutes segregating students by race were unconstitutional and mandated all public schools to remove discriminatory policies.
-Two years later, in Florida ex rel.
+Conceptual and legal precursors of affirmative action legislation can be found in two seminal court cases during the 1950s.7 In the famous 1954 case, Brown v.
+Board of Education, the Court ruled that state statutes segregating students by race were unconstitutional and mandated all public schools to remove discriminatory policies.8 Two years later, in Florida ex rel.
 Hawkins v.
-Board of Control, the Court determined that the Brown ruling also applied to higher education.
+Board of Control, the Court determined that the Brown ruling also applied to higher education.9 effective in fostering it.
+Thus, the federal government under Lyndon B. Johnson undertook a more proactive position.
+In 1964, Title VI of the Civil Rights Act gave the federal government the authority to withhold funding from institutions of higher education that discriminated on the basis of ethnicity.10 The term "affirmative action" itself came to the fore in an executive order issued by Kennedy in 1964 and expanded by Lyndon Johnson in 1965.